Steven Souza Jr.

-Steven Jeffrey Souza Jr. (born April 24, 1989) is an American former professional baseball right fielder.
-He played in Major League Baseball (MLB) for the Washington Nationals, Tampa Bay Rays, Arizona Diamondbacks, Chicago Cubs, Los Angeles Dodgers, and Seattle Mariners.
+Steven Jeffrey Souza Jr. (born April 24, 1989) is an American former professional baseball right fielder who currently serves as the hitting coach for the San Diego Padres of Major League Baseball (MLB).
+He played in MLB for the Washington Nationals, Tampa Bay Rays, Arizona Diamondbacks, Chicago Cubs, Los Angeles Dodgers, and Seattle Mariners.

 Amateur career

 Souza attended Cascade High School in Everett, Washington.
 In high school, Souza starred for the school's baseball and football teams.
 Souza committed to attend Washington State University on a baseball scholarship, while also playing football for the Washington State Cougars.